-TTACH the Ruffler to the machine as shown in the above cut, taking care to have the needle go through centre of hole.
+TACH the Ruffler to the machine as shown in the above cut, taking care to have the needle go through centre of hole.

-$\mathcal{I}$ Place the goods to be gathered between the springs; if a band is required, place it below the springs.
+Place the goods to be gathered between the springs ; if a band is required, place it below the springs.

-To make a fine gather, shorten the stitch and move the adjusting lever on the slide toward the needle.
+To make a fine gather, shorten the stitch and move the adjusting lever on the slide towards the needle.